carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 - **Artificial Intelligence (AI)**: *A branch of computer science concerned with building smart machines capable of performing tasks that typically require human intelligence.* [Definition by Builtin](https://builtin.com/artificial-intelligence)
 - **Machine Learning (ML)**: *A subset of artificial intelligence that gives systems the ability to learn and optimize processes without having to be consistently programmed.
 Simply put, machine learning uses data, statistics and trial and error to “learn” a specific task without ever having to be specifically coded for the task.* [Definition by Builtin](https://builtin.com/machine-learning)

+ {: .callout}

 Over the last decade, several tools, methods and training resources have been developed for early career researchers to learn about and apply data science skills in biomedicine, often referred to as <i>biomedical data science</i>.
 Due to the recent developments in automated machine learning techniques it is now possible for biomedical researchers to build competitive machine-learning classifiers without the need for an in-depth understanding of the underlying algorithms.
-To ensure appropriate adoption of machine learning in biomedical research, this course aims to equip researchers in leadership roles with current best practices and state-of-the-art workflows.
+To ensure appropriate adoption of machine learning in biomedical research, this workshop aims to equip researchers in leadership roles with current best practices and state-of-the-art workflows.

 The [**Data science for Biomedical researchers**](https://github.com/alan-turing-institute/data-training-for-bioscience) project helps address this need in training by equipping experimental biomedical researchers with computational skills.
 In all the resources developed within this project, we consistently emphasise how computational and data science approaches can be applied while ensuring reproducibility, collaboration and transparent reporting in order to maintain the highest standards of research practice and integrity.